-In 2018, our West Coast veterans conservation corps expanded to include a new partnership with the Mt.
-Adams Institute and the Tillamook Estuaries Partnership in Oregon.
-We’re welcoming the Willamette Riverkeeper as a new partner in 2020.
+In 2018, our West Coast veterans conservation corps in California and Washington expanded to include a new partnership in Oregon with the Mt.
+Adams Institute and the Tillamook Estuaries Partnership.
+We’re also welcoming the Willamette Riverkeeper as a new partner in 2020.
 Through this program, NOAA and partners are strengthening the connection between veterans and the natural world through education, service learning, career development, and research.

 The 11-month career development experience is for military veterans interested in the natural resources management, public lands, and the environment.
-Participants provide project support while learning about various career paths.
+Participants provide project support while learning about various career paths and gaining hands-on job training.
 The Mt.
 Adams Institute places veterans in other local, state, and federal agencies as well.

 Oregon Veterans Corps Program Goals